Making an OIA Request

 Before you make a request

 Check if the information is already available on this site.
-The BSA wishes to promote openness and transparency and to foster public trust and confidence by proactively releasing official information on our website where appropriate.
-We generally publish:
+To promote openness and transparency and foster public trust, we proactively publish official information including:

 Making a request

-If the information you are looking for is not publicly available on our website, you can make an OIA request.
+If the information you’re looking for isn’t available on our site, you can make an OIA request.

-Please send your OIA request by email to: info@bsa.govt.nz or by post to: Broadcasting Standards Authority, PO Box 9213, Wellington 6141.
+Please email your request to info@bsa.govt.nz or post it to: Broadcasting Standards Authority, PO Box 9213, Wellington 6141.

-- specific details of the information you are seeking.
+• specific details of the information you’re seeking.

 Further assistance